 The trick is to curate the content that is relevant to your business.
 Do your research!
 Find blogs and social media accounts that cover topics related to your products or services.
 You can even share other creators’ content that your audience would enjoy, just make sure to ask for permission first!

 While researching does take time, often it is less time intensive than creating new content from scratch.
 Including content curation is a great strategy for your content marketing framework.

 Save time and create better content that ranks with DemandJump's automated data-driven content briefs.

 5. Content Marketing On The Move

 More and more, the average consumer is viewing content on their cell phone.
-55% of emails are opened on mobile devices and cell phone users will reach a high of 7.1 billion people in 2021.
-Focusing on adaptive, responsive, and mobile friendly content when coming up with content marketing ideas is a great strategy to adopt.
+55% of emails are opened on mobile devices, and cell phone users reached 7.1 billion people in 2021.
+Focusing on adaptive, responsive, and mobile-friendly content when coming up with content marketing ideas is a great strategy to adopt.
 Furthermore, there are indications that search engines such as Google will be prioritizing mobile-optimized sites and content and giving them better SEO rankings.
 Mobile optimization is an important strategy that will set your content apart from others.

 Ready for the next steps?